MarcosMasip/cosmosdb-server-self-contained/README.md

 npm start -- -p 4000       # HTTP on port 4000
 npm run start:https -- -p 4443   # HTTPS on port 4443
 ```

+Headers quick reference (manual calls):
+- Partition key for item reads/writes on partitioned containers: set `x-ms-documentdb-partitionkey` to a JSON-encoded array, for example: `["myPk"]`.
+- SQL queries: set `x-ms-documentdb-isquery: True` and send `{ "query": "SELECT * FROM c" }` as the JSON body.
+  - Alternatively, set `content-type: application/query+json` (header not required in that case).
+- Cross-partition queries (when your query doesn’t include partition keys): add `x-ms-documentdb-query-enablecrosspartition: True`.
+- Common content type: `content-type: application/json`.
+ - Upsert a document with POST: add `x-ms-documentdb-is-upsert: True`.
+ - Batch (SDK-style) requests: add `x-ms-cosmos-is-batch-request: True` to POST on the docs resource.
+ - Pagination: limit with `x-ms-max-item-count: <int>`.
+When more results exist, responses include `x-ms-continuation` (a JSON token).
+Send that same header back to fetch the next page.
+ - Optimistic concurrency: use `If-Match: "<etag>"` on write/delete to require a specific version.
+ - Query metrics (optional): set `x-ms-documentdb-populatequerymetrics: True` to receive an `x-ms-documentdb-query-metrics` header.